 Aultman College is a small private college that has a total enrollment of 355 undergraduate students.
-It is located in Canton, Ohio in the Cleveland Area.
+It is in Canton, Ohio near Cleveland.
 With Aultman having such a small student population, students are guaranteed to get more individualized time with professors which can be contributed to the success of the school.
 The Aultman College acceptance rate is 62%, which is relatively competitive.
 Many students who apply are seeking to study in these popular fields of study: Nursing, Radiologic Technician and Health Service Preparatory Studies.
 Aultman College has a lower graduation rate with 25% of students completing their degrees.
 But of the alumni from Aultman College have gone on to earn a great starting salary of $54,700.

 10. Cleveland Institute of Music